czottmann/obsidian-actions-uri/docs/callbacks.md

 ```
 obsidian://actions-uri/note/get
-  ?vault=My%20Vault
-  &file=My%20super%20note
+  ?file=My%20super%20note
   &x-success=my-app%3A%2F%2Fsuccess%3Frequest-id%3D123456789
   &x-error=my-app%3A%2F%2Ferror
 ```

-This example call, formatted for better readability, contains four parameters: `vault`, `file`, `x-success` and `x-error`.
+This example call, formatted for better readability, contains three parameters: `file`, `x-success` and `x-error`.
 The latter two are used to provide callbacks to the sender.

 - `x-success` contains a base URL for returning success information — in the above example, that's `my-app://success?request-id=123456789`
 - `x-error` contains a base URL for returning failure information — in the above example, that's `my-app://error`